itaysk/itaysk.github.io/_posts/2019-01-15-Kubernetes-metrics-and-monitoring.md

 tags: [kubernetes, prometheus, cloud]
 ---

-This post explores the current state of metrics and monitoring in Kubernetes by sharing my experience it progressed.
+This post explores the current state of metrics and monitoring in Kubernetes by walking through the gradual thought process that I experienced when learning this topic.

 ## Recap